thelfer/tfel/docs/web/behaviours.md

 In this case, the material parameters \(H\) and \(\sigma_{0}\) of the behaviour must be identified on tests implying finite strains.
-As an additional remark, the results found using logarithmic strains were remarkably closed to those obtained by the classical formulation based on an \(F_{e}\,F_{p}\) decomposition proposed by Simo and Miehe (see
+As an additional remark, the results found using logarithmic strains were remarkably close to those obtained by the classical formulation based on an \(F_{e}\,F_{p}\) decomposition proposed by Simo and Miehe (see
 @simo_associative_1992) (that was also implemented using `MFront`).